 Professor: Then you take an aspirin sandwich.

-- A Mr Bogus claymation short had Bogus come across a container of dehydrated food tablets, along with a vial of water used for the re-hydration process.
+- The second claymation short shown before the Mr Bogus episode "Computer Intruder" had Bogus come across a container of dehydrated food tablets, along with a vial of water used for the re-hydration process.
 After he experiments with one of the tablets, Bogus then eats all of the tablets and drinks the entire vial of water, which causes him to become massively bloated within seconds.

 - In Time Squad, Otto and Tuddrussel's rations consist of microwaveable pellets.
 Plate one and nuke it for a few seconds, and it pops into a delicious full-sized meal (such as chicken cacciatore).
 Larry 3000 doesn't appreciate the fact that they prefer the pellets to his home cooking.